-HR Services consultant and Legal Services attorneys regularly field calls from district staff about educator contracts, and while many are questions with very particular and specific sets of circumstances, there are general topics and themes that emerge as common among districts.
+HR Services consultants and Legal Services attorneys regularly field calls from district staff about educator contracts, and while many are questions with very particular and specific sets of circumstances, there are general topics and themes that emerge as common among districts.
 Following is a list of the top-10 most common general contract questions, in no particular order, along with answers and links to additional resources.

 Q: Who is entitled to a Texas Education Code Chapter 21 contract?